PhuongDasen/How-to-analyze-User-Retention-with-Python-and-Machine-Learning/README.md

     </ul>
 <h2>2.
 Business Questions</h2>
 <ul>
+  <li>One ecommerce company has a project on predicting churned users in order to offer potential
+promotions.</li>
   <li>Using Python to analyze transaction data from KPMG and creating a cohort that allows stakeholders to assess user engagement starting from their first transaction.</li>
 </ul>
 <h1>II.
 Data Visualization with Python</h1>